GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

   <kbd>![profile](images/onboarding-for-macos/profile-2.png)</kbd>

-  The configuration profiles that Intune needs to deploy are installed.
+  The configuration profiles that Intune needs to deploy will be installed.
 You will see a list of profiles as shown below.

   <kbd>![list-of-profiles](images/onboarding-for-macos/list-of-profiles.png)</kbd>